VIG vs VYM

 These two ETFs are similar in tracking indexes of different dividend-paying stocks.
 If you want a fund that produces higher returns with growing dividends, then VIG would be your best fund.
 In fact, VIG makes our list of best dividend growth ETFs for this reason.
 However, if dividend yields are what is wanted most of all, then you cannot go wrong with VYM.

 Each dividend ETF has its positives and negatives, and depending on how you structure your portfolio depends on which one would be right for you.
-The best part is that they are both with Vanguard and have a low expense ratio of 0.06%.
+The best part is that they are both Vanguard ETFs and have a low expense ratio of 0.06%.

 Disclosure: None